Kick off your holiday season with 10 holiday-themed business channels from SiriusXM Business!

 The end product: (1) a streaming business music service with vastly more variety than anything in the market priced below the competition at $29 per month, and (2) a commercial-grade streaming digital music player with advanced feature sets priced at a third of the competition at $199.

 SiriusXM Business Internet Radio Product Review – Model GDI-SXBR1

 Let’s talk hardware.
 As SiriusXM’s largest commercial reseller, we’ve have the chance to do some long-term testing with thousands of the new SiriusXM GDI-SXBR1 Business Internet Radios over the past year or so.
-Instead of keeping all this knowledge to ourselves, we thought we’d take a moment to share our experiences with the Grace Digital Internet Radio.
+Instead of keeping all this knowledge about business sound systems to ourselves, we thought we’d take a moment to share our experiences with the Grace Digital Internet Radio.
 Here is what we found …

 What We Liked

 With the purchase of your GDI-SXBR1 and SiriusXM Business Internet subscription, you get access to the SiriusXM Radio Management Portal.
 The portal, which is accessed over the web, has features usually reserved for only the highest of high-end business music services.
 These features include advanced management functions like central control, daypart scheduling, and remote monitoring.
 Access to the portal is free with your SiriusXM Business Internet Subscription.
 Here is a quick description of some of the most common features:

 Central Control – Manage and control one radio (or hundreds of radios) from a single web interface.
 Perfect for businesses with multiple sites that want to keep all their facilities singing to the same tune.
 Scheduling – Access the portal to set daypart schedules in which you can program the radio to automatically change channels, volume, and even turn on and off based on time and day settings.
 Monitoring – At a glance you can check to see if your radios are online and what channel they are playing.